Trains canceled in UK as unions stage 2nd 24-hour walkout

-LONDON (AP) — Millions of people in Britain faced disruption Thursday as railway staff staged their second national walkout this week.
+LONDON (AP) — Millions of people in Britain faced disruption Thursday as railway staff staged their second national walkout this week, and workers at Britain’s busiest airport announced plans to walk out, adding to summertime travel misery.

 The 24-hour strike by 40,000 cleaners, signalers, maintenance workers and station staff canceled about four-fifths of passenger services across the country.
 A third walkout is planned for Saturday as part of Britain’s biggest and most disruptive railway strike in 30 years.